 As an (OHRV) owner, you should also be aware that (OHRV manufacturer's name) may deny you warranty coverage if your (OHRV) or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.

-If you have any questions regarding your warranty rights and responsibilities, you should contact (Insert chosen OHRV manufacturer's contact) at 1-XXX-XXXX or the California Air Resources Board at 9528 Telstar Avenue, El Monte, CA 91731.
+If you have any questions regarding your warranty rights and responsibilities, you should contact (Insert chosen OHRV manufacturer's contact) at 1-XXX-XXXX or the California Air Resources Board at 4001 Iowa Avenue, Riverside, CA 92507.

 * * * * *